 Finally, you might have the option of upgrading your ticket after you book when you return to your online itinerary at a later date (but before departure).
 This upgrade type will confirm immediately but will not re-fare your ticket; you will still earn miles according to the fare you first booked.

 Assuming your upgrade does not clear in advance, United will process upgrades in the following order:

-- Full fare tickets, ranked by fare class first and then elite status.
+- Full fare tickets, ranked by elite status.

 - Upgrades using miles or systemwide/regional upgrade instruments, ranked by elite status (of the traveler), then fare class, and then time of request.

 - Global Services members and companions, ranked by fare class and then time of request.